aleventhal/js2at/README.md

         </td>
         <td>
             <ul>
-                <li>Ensure incoming AT requests and and outgoing content responses conform to schemas.
+                <li>Ensure incoming AT requests and outgoing content responses conform to schemas.
 If not, sends error message to AT.</li>
                 <li>The schema must be agreed on by the content and AT developers.</li>
                 <li>Route conforming AT request to appropriate Js2atObserver in content</li>
                 <li>Route conforming content responses to AT that originated the request</li>